MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 In the examples, you'll upgrade two solutions:

-   - The solution containing only the custom connector.
+   - The solution that contains only the custom connector.
-   - The solution containing the model, connection reference, and any other components.
+   - The solution that contains the model, connection reference, and any other components.

 For help on how to upgrade, go to [Upgrade or update a solution](/powerapps/maker/data-platform/update-solutions).